signalogic/SigSRF_SDK/iaTest_readme.md

 # Power Consumption Notes

 The demo server consumes up to 75 W.  Ongoing R&D work aims to reduce usage to under 50 W, and also add a 35 W "minimum mode", under which reduced processing is performed until some event or trigger enables full processing.

+To achieve portability in the 30 to 75 W range requires a sizable Lithium battery.
+A typical ["generator style" battery](https://www.amazon.com/100-Watt-Portable-Generator-Hurricane-Emergency/dp/B01M3S00H0) provides 100W over 41 amp-hour, with dimensions 6" x 3" x 7" and weight 3.3 lb.
+Such a battery increases overall solution size and weight and must be considered vs. application SWaP requirements.

 <a name="EmbeddedAIComparison"></a>
 # Embedded AI Comparison